Raditya808/FLASK-APP-PY-V.1/README.md

 │
 └── main.py                # App entry point

-# hpw to use and install
+ how to use and install

 ```sh
 pip install flask